Amid carnage of war, Syria readies for Assad re-election

 "We will not give legitimacy or cover to any elections carried out by the regime, which aims only to preserve its fast-waning existence," he said in a post on his Facebook page.

-Holding an election appears impossible while 2.4 million Syrians are refugees in neighboring countries, many millions more are displaced within Syria and Assad has lost control of northern and eastern Syria.
+Holding an election appears impossible while 2.4 million Syrians are refugees in neighbouring countries, many millions more are displaced within Syria and Assad has lost control of northern and eastern Syria.

 Even in Damascus, few believe the vote will go ahead.